France Plans Mass Duck Slaughter As Bird Flu Hits Foie Gras - UrduPoint

 "The virus is stronger than us.
 New clusters are constantly emerging," the head of France's CIFOQ federation of foie gras producers, Marie-Pierre Pe, told AFP.

+The number of outbreaks had now risen to 124, the Ministry of Agriculture said on Thursday, adding that around 350,000 ducks had been slaughtered since December 24.

-On Tuesday, the government's chief veterinary officer, Loic Evain, said that over 200,000 ducks had already been slaughtered and that a further 400,000 birds were set to be culled, out of around 35 million reared each year.
+Earlier this week the government's chief veterinary officer, Loic Evain, said over 200,000 ducks had already been slaughtered and that a further 400,000 birds were set to be culled, out of around 35 million reared each year.

 He described the virus, which is not harmful to humans, as "very, very contagious".